What is lithium and why do we need it?

 Lithium is an important metal used in batteries because of its lightweight and highly conductive properties.

-It is used to make power cells for everyday electronic devices, including laptops and smartphones, as well as for electric vehicle (EV) batteries.
+It is used to make power cells for everyday electronic devices, including laptops and smartphones, as well as for electric vehicle (EV) batteries and grid-scale energy storage.
 Lithium is also a key component in battery storage systems used with solar panels and offshore wind farms.

 The name lithium comes from the Greek word “lithos”, which means stone.